TPessanha/cp2019-20_project_41774/README.md

 The program has 2 optional arguments -d and -t
 -d activates debug mode
 -t [n] makes it so the program uses n threads in openmp.

+And a mandatory final argument the number of jobs to do.

 The sequential versions of the patterns where left alone but renamed to [pattern]_seq.
 ```